 WooCommerce doesn't have many built-in marketing features.
 Automated emails are sent out when someone makes a purchase, so you can absolutely use those for branding and letting people know about other products.
 However, your best bet is to consider an email marketing service like MailChimp, then integrating an email optin form.
 Social media tools and landing pages are also available through different themes and plugins.

-WooCommerce Payment Processing
+WooCommerce Review: Payment Processing

 Stripe and PayPal are the most popular payment processors on WooCommerce.
 The plugin offers instant configuration tools for both of those.